Auto Loan Calculator

 Click Calculate to see your monthly payment, true total cost, and complete month-by-month amortization schedule.
 Download the free PDF report to keep.

-Example Auto Loan Calculation
+Example Calculation

 Frequently Asked Questions

-How is a monthly car payment calculated?
+How is the monthly auto loan payment calculated?

 Disclaimer: This calculator provides estimates for informational purposes only.
 TheCalcTool is not a licensed financial legal or tax advisor.
 Auto loan calculations are estimates based on the inputs provided assuming a fixed interest rate and equal monthly payments.
 Sales tax rules vary by state.
 Actual loan terms may vary by lender.
 Please consult a qualified financial professional before making any vehicle purchase decisions.